EasyPost/easypost-node/UPGRADE_GUIDE.md

 ```

 This change improves compatibility with serializers and SSR frameworks that require plain objects.
+Compatibility note: helper methods and `instanceof` model checks are preserved for returned objects.

 ### 9.0 HTTP Transport Migrated to Fetch